Q: Who should join crew to be a rower?

 Q: What makes for a good rower?

 A: Like most sports, great rowers must first be great athletes.
-Endurance, power, speed, flexibility, coordination, and intelligence are all necessary.
+Endurance, power, agility, flexibility, coordination, and intelligence are all necessary.
 Height helps, but it’s not everything.
 Weight can help too, but only if every ounce is useful in moving the boat.
+Mental toughness is necessary; rowers push through lots of muscular pain during the hardest workouts.
 More than anything else, a desire to be a good rower is necessary.
 If you have that, we can work on the rest.